 Taking Responsibility for Your Part Is Huge to Experience Fulfilling Relationships

 But I want to stress that this does not mean you taking responsibility and the other person not.
 Though you have no control over another person, if you are in an intimate relationship where you live by the relationship advice of owning your own part and you are doing your work, BUT your partner is not, then you are not really in a relationship.
 You are “doing” relationship but not “in” relationship.

 Maybe this shows up as you are the one who always keeps the house clean to have a nice environment to live in, or maybe you are the one who always suggests date night.
 In whatever form it shows up, ask yourself, “Am I creating the relationship or are we co-creating it?”
-In other words, are you over “doing” to hold the relationship together.
+In other words, are you over “doing” to hold the relationship together?
 And if you stopped “doing” what you are doing for the relationship¦ would you still have one?

 Owning YOUR part and not taking responsibility for what your partner should be taking responsibility for is a big trap.
-Women get stuck in dead end relationships with this type of behavior, thinking “he needs me” or “he didn’t really mean to do that”, or “he is doing the best that he can”.
+Women get stuck in dead-end relationships with this type of behavior, thinking “he needs me” or “he didn’t really mean to do that”, or “he is doing the best that he can”.
 You find yourself over compromising and adjusting more than your partner.

-Hold Your Relationship as Sacred
+3. Hold Your Relationship as Sacred

 An intimate relationship is one of the most profound experiences we can have in life.
 As I said in the beginning of this article, “Being in an intimate relationship is the most powerful personal development program there is”.

 When two people come together there is something far greater happening than meets the naked eye.
 Sharing your life with another whether that be for 2 weeks or 20 years, is special.
 We cross each other’s paths in the journey of life and I don’t believe any of it is a mistake.
 I believe it is all divinely orchestrated.